eldun/SunVox/README.md

 This config file is important to me primarily because of the key bindings.

+There may still be a couple mappings I missed or duplicated, but it's pretty much where I want it to be.
+The general idea is to make the navigation and operation as similar as possible to Vim.
+'Shift' generally applies to shortcuts regarding the sequencer, and 'Control' generally applies to the modules & timeline.

 Information about the config file (straight from SunVox's developer!) can be found [here](https://www.warmplace.ru/forum/viewtopic.php?t=6389):

 > SunVox takes its configuration (including the key bindings) from the sunvox_config.ini file.